By ABAP Staff

 Green Kids Crafts Subscription Program is an awesome resource for homeschooling parents in need of some arts and crafts ideas.
 A box is delivered monthly, filled with fun hands-on craft ideas with easy-to-follow instructions.

 Homeschooled children with autism can supplement their curriculum where needed thanks to IXL Learning, a website which provides students with activities aligned with the most common curriculum standards.
-The website requires a low monthly subscription fee, and has activities in math, language arts, science, and social studies for grades K-12.
+The website requires a low monthly subscription fee, and has activities for grades K-12 in:

 This online resource consists of interactive games and lessons aimed at young children as they learn language and literacy skills.
 There are even activities in Spanish, French, and German, and myriad “print and practice” activities.

 Reading Eggs is an online resource for games to help young children practice reading skills.
-The subscription-based program includes tons of videos and activities that a child with autism will both enjoy and be able to complete at his or her own pace.
+The subscription-based program includes tons of videos and activities that children with autism will both enjoy and be able to complete at their own pace.

 SuccessMaker, by Pearson, is a helpful supplement for students struggling with math or literacy.
 The computer-based program is adaptive and prescriptive, with activities that are easy to understand and frustration-free.

-Typing remains an important skill for every child to have.
+Typing is an important skill for every child to have.
 Typing Instructor for Kids is a computer-based program that kids can follow to learn typing skills the fun way.